Track Connection Status

 Connection Data & Reference IDs

 Connection data will only be available if a Reference ID was included in the connection URL and only after the customer has clicked on the URL.
-Connection data on links sent to customers that were not accessed is not available.
+Getting data on links sent to customers that were not clicked on is not possibly through the Connect tab or API.

 Track Customer Connections